rachelf0/generate-rm/README.md

-# Run Buddy
+# README.md Generator

   ## Description
-  A site for runners to sign up for races.
+  A node.js application that uses input from inquirer to populate a README.md file for user repository.

   ## Table of Contents
   - [Description] (#description)